 The paralegal program offered at Remington College may be completed in as few as 18-months for full-time students1.

-Paralegal degree programs are offered online and at several of Remington College's campuses, including Shreveport, Louisiana; Dallas, Texas; Webster, Texas (Houston Southeast); and Greenspoint, Texas (North Houston).
+Paralegal degree programs are offered online and at several of Remington College's campuses, including Shreveport, Louisiana; Dallas, Texas; League City, Texas (North Houston Satellite); and Greenspoint, Texas (North Houston).